dlowe/nnet/README.markdown

 Zombies!
 (Since neural networks are modeled after BRAINS, ya know?
 And corpus sounds a lot like corpse.
 And I have 4- and 7-year-old kids ;)

+Neural networks are interesting, and while the math isn't terribly difficult, it's tricky in abstract (and impossible in the case of a specific network of this size) to understand why it works.

 Had some extra space in one of the major data structures, and it seemed a shame to waste it.